 1. What’s the terrain like?

 If there are hills or other tiring features of your walk, plan and prepare for them.
 You might try to get the hills in early where you’re fresher, but it may be better to save them for last so you don’t tire yourself out too quickly.
+While intense forms of walking, like inclines or walking long stairs, are great for shorter walks they can make it hard to keep your walking time and distance.
+Consider choosing an intense walk or a long walk, but not necessarily both.

 2. Where can I take a break?